tp/page/articles/_posts/2015-02-26-alex-payne-mindfulness-performance-enhancing.md

 ---
-title: Alex Payne on Mindfulness as a "Performance Enhancing Tool"
+title: Alex Payne on Mindfulness as a Performance Enhancing Tool
 layout: default
 ---